Putin claims without proof that airport riots targeting Israelis were staged from Ukraine

 It took the authorities several hours to disperse the mob, which hurled stones at police.

-Putin avoided any assessment of the authorities' response to the airport's seizure but launched a new attack against the U.S., blaming it for sowing chaos in the Middle East and fueling the fighting in Ukraine.
+Putin avoided any assessment of the authorities' response to the airport's seizure but launched a new attack against the U.S. on Monday, blaming it for sowing chaos in the Middle East and fueling the fighting in Ukraine.

 “The ruling elites of the U.S. and its satellites are the main beneficiaries of the global instability,” Putin said.
 “They are earning their bloody rent from it.”